 When conversion tracking in Google Ads, you can monitor the ROAS of each ad to see which generates the most revenue for your business.

-You can also examine parameters like location, device type, and language, building separate campaigns that will maximise your profits.
+You can also examine parameters like location, device type, and language, building separate campaigns that will maximize your profits.

 Understand your attribution model